Introduction

 Traumas and injuries

-Injuries, such as sprains and fractures, can lead to swelling in the knee.
+Injuries, such as sprains and fractures, can cause swelling in the knee.
 In response to trauma, the body increases the production of fluid to protect and repair damaged tissues, which can cause swelling.

 Inflammations